-There are two popular search strategies by which organizations solve this problem -- Search Engine Optimization (SEO) and Pay-Per-Click (PPC).
-But which method is right for you and your pizza software company?
+But which method is suitable for you?
 Is it better to pursue an organic-first approach and find consumers through search engine rankings, or is it better to invest in an advertisement at the top of a keyword results page?

-Here, we've explored what each of these two acquisition strategies do and provided some descriptive statistics to help you decide whether you're business is best suited for SEO or PPC -- or both.
+In this article, we've explored what you can expect to achieve from each of these two acquisition strategies.
+We’ve also provided some pros and cons of SEO and PPC along with descriptive statistics and real-life examples to help you decide whether your business is best suited for SEO or PPC — or both.